Darrious/TicTacToe-Documentation/how_to_play.markdown

 ![](/console_menu.png)

-The menu has an option to play against another player or to play against the AI.
-Press 1 on the keyboard and hit enter to select AI or press 2 on the keyboard and hit enter to select two players.
-Pressing 1 and hiting enter will start the game.
-Pressing 1 at the end of a match will allow you to play again.
+`Press 1` on the keyboard and hit enter to play aginst AI. `Press 2` on the keyboard and hit enter to play against another player.

+After selecting a mode, `press 1` and hit enter to start the game.
+You can `press 1` at the end of a game to play again.

 ---